devrsi0n/awesome-apple-notes/README.md

 # awesome-apple-notes

-A curated list of awesome websites, applications, tools and shiny things for Apple Notes.
+A curated list of awesome websites, applications, tools, and shiny things for Apple Notes.

 Your contributions are always welcome!